sharkccy/NYCU_Introduction_to_Machine_Learning_2023_Fall/README.md

 Name: Chung-Yu Chang (張仲瑜)

 ## Introduction:
-This repository contains the homework assignments for the NYCU Machine Learning 2023 Fall course.
+This repository contains the homework assignments for the NYCU Machine Learning course in 2023 Fall.

 I was a junior student in the Department of Computer Science when taking this course.